tajahnei/ETL-Project/README.md

 TRANSFORM:

-1.colleges Table:
-•
-•
-•
-•
-•
-•
-•
-•

-college_type Table:
-•
-•
-•
-•
-•
-•
-•
-•

-colleges Table:
-•
-•
-•
-•
-•
-•
-•
-•

-regions Table:
-•
-•
-•
-•
-•
-•
-•
-•

-salaries_per_college Table:
-•
-•
-•
-•
-•
-•
-•
-•

-salaries_per_major Table:
-•
-•
-•
-•
-•
-•
-•
-•

 Datasource 1.

-Step 1 - Create College Scorecard Data Dictionary
-Step 2 - keep only the first 5 characters of the zip code, select currently operating schools, select degree granting schools only, filter data and save as updated dataframe
+Step 1 - Create College Scorecard Data Dictionary (colleges table) Step 2 - keep only the first 5 characters of the zip code, select currently operating schools, select degree granting schools only, filter data and save as updated dataframe (colleges table)
-Step 3 - columns renamed as user friendly labels for use in database Step 4 - drop last two rows
+Step 3 - columns renamed as user friendly labels for use in database (colleges tables) Step 4 - drop last two rows (colleges table)
-Step 5 - update region names using the data dictionary provided by College Scorecard
+Step 5 - update region names using the data dictionary provided by College Scorecard (colleges table)

 Datasource 2.

-Step 1 - drop any rows with a missing college id (schools_df) Step 2 - convert the college id to an integer (schools_df) Step 3 - rename the `UNITID` column to `college_id` ( To join with college_type, colleges, and salaries_per_college) Step 4 - sort college_id & reset index
-Step 5 - Import school types from Kaggle CSV file
-Step 6 - drop any rows with a missing college id
-Step 7 - convert the college id to an integer &  rename the UNITID column to college_id ( to join college_type, colleges, and salaries_per_college tables on college_id)
+Step 1 - drop any rows with a missing college id (colleges table) Step 2 - convert the college id to an integer (colleges table) Step 3 - rename the `UNITID` column to `college_id` ( To join with college_type, colleges, and salaries_per_college) Step 4 - sort college_id & reset index (schools dataframe --> colleges table) Step 5 - Import school types from Kaggle CSV file (colleges table) Step 6 - drop any rows with a missing college id (colleges table) Step 7 - convert the college id to an integer &  rename the UNITID column to college_id ( to join college_type, colleges, and salaries_per_college tables on college_id)
-Step 8 - update school types of Party or State to Public Step 9 - drop duplicates
+Step 8 - update school types of Party or State to Public (college_types table) Step 9 - drop duplicates(college_types table)
-Step 10 - remove data for schools that no longer exist Step 11 - remove dollar sign from salary and transform salary columns to float in salaries_per_major and college_type tables Step 12 - rename columns so that all tables have school names and majors under column with the same name Step 13 - merge Kaggle schools data with Scorecard schools data on college_id Step 14 - replace missing Kaggle school type with Scorecard school type Step 15 - delete unneeded columns & rename needed columns to name column to match college_types with colleges Step 16 - set college id as the index to join colleges, college_type, and salary_per_college
+Step 10 - remove data for schools that no longer exist (college_types table) Step 11 - remove dollar sign from salary and transform salary columns to float in salaries_per_major and college_type tables Step 12 - rename columns so that all tables have school names and majors under column with the same name (college_type, colleges, and salaries_per_major tables)
+Step 13 - merge Kaggle schools data with Scorecard schools data on college_id (colleges table) Step 14 - replace missing Kaggle school type with Scorecard school type (colleges & college_type table) Step 15 - delete unneeded columns & rename needed columns to name column (to match college_types with colleges table) Step 16 - set college id as the index (to join colleges, college_type, and salary_per_college)

 Datasource 3.

-Step 1 - rename columns
+Step 1 - rename columns (regions table)
+Step 2 - drop any duplicate rows (regions table)
+Step 3 - sort table by zip code (regions table)

+Datasource 4.

+Step 1 - drop any duplicate rows (regions table)
+Step 2 - replace missing csa titles with the cbsa title (regions table) Step 3 - sort table by zip code (regions table)
+Step 4 - reset the index (regions table
+Step 5 - make sure that the cbsa codes are integers (regions table) Step 6 - delete unneeded columns (regions table
+Step 7 - drop rows with any missing data (regions table Step 8 - restructure columns (regions table)
+Step 9 - Glassdoor Metro Areas and lookup keys (regions table) Step 10 - create metro column in table with default string 'N/A' (regions table) Step 11 - loop through lookup keys (regions table) Step 12 - set glassdoor metro name where lookup key is found in CBSA title (regions table)

+Datasource 3. & 4.

-Step 2 - drop any duplicate rows
+Step 1 - merge transformations into one table for storing to the database (regions table) Step 2 - drop any duplicate rows (regions table)
+Step 3 - drop rows with any missing data (regions table) Step 4 - reset the index (regions table
+Step 5 - make sure that the codes are integers (regions table) Step 6 - set zipcode as the index (regions table)

 LOAD:
-The tables have all been created in Pandas so a load the code uses sql alchemy to load all tables into postgres
+The tables have all been created in Pandas so the code uses sql alchemy to load all tables into postgres

 A Diagram outlining the relationships between all of the table has been created in QuickDB and loaded into pgAdmin to create a sql file.